merev/nginx-lb/README.md

 # Apache Reverse Proxy

-This is an automated solution for Apache Reverse Proxy created through Vagrant.
+This is an automated solution for NGINX Load Balancer created through Vagrant.
 Follow the steps below:
  - clone the repository;
  - open the directory in terminal;
  - execute the command `vagrant up`;